REANNZ/etcbd-public/Lab.md

 # Admintool lab exercise: explore admintool and add your own institution.

-* Navigate to http://xeap-wsNN.aarnet.edu.au/ - you will need to accept the SSL certificate warning.
+* Navigate to https://xx-rad1.tein.aarnet.edu.au/ - you will need to accept the SSL certificate warning.
   * This gives you the user view.
   * Explore.
+  * Do not worry about the Google Maps "Development only" warning - we will fix this later by adding an API key.

-* Navigate to https://xeap-wsNN.aarnet.edu.au/admin/ and log in with the admin username and password as selected above.
+* Navigate to https://xx-rad1.tein.aarnet.edu.au/admin/ and log in with the admin username and password as selected above.
   * This gives you the NRO admin view.
   * As the NRO operator, create your own institution.